 For example, a typical store is set out in three key sections:

 • The “Red Zone” featuring key product displays and sale items (although these are rare)

 • The “Family Zone” where staff are able to help people set up their devices and customers can train themselves up

 • The “Genius Bar” where technical support and repairs are available

-The layout of each shop is almost always based on these sections, with customers flowing into the Red Zone from the door and being drawn in a journey round the entire store.
-All devices are connected to the Internet and pre-installed with all the important software so people are able to interact with the products just like if they were their own.
-Apple stores are also known for employing a large number of staff that actively encourage visitors to try products out, offering advice and training (especially for those who make big purchases).
+The layout of each shop is almost always based on these sections, with customers flowing into the Red Zone from the door and being drawn in a journey around the entire store.
+All devices are connected to the Internet and pre-installed with all the important software so people are able to interact with the products just as if they were their own.
+Apple stores are known to employ a large number of staff that actively encourage visitors to try products out offering advice and training (especially for those who make big purchases).

-This approach can be overwhelming for some people, and for many businesses it’s unrealistically costly, but there are also many less obvious tactics being employed in an Apple store.
+This approach can be overwhelming for some people, and for many businesses, it’s unrealistically costly, but there are also many less obvious tactics being employed in an Apple store.
 Bright lighting is a key feature, making sure the products look their best and nothing looks like it’s been pushed out of the spotlight.
-Even the 70 degree angle that laptop screens are set to is specifically designed to look more inviting to wandering customers.
+Even the 70-degree angle that laptop screens are set to be specifically designed to look more inviting to wandering customers.